The dangers of Alcohol are becoming more pronounced by the day. Drinking has become a National sport and addiction is all too real.

 How Much Alcohol Is Safe While Pregnant?

-Whether you are pregnant or not, latest research seems to suggest that there is no real safe level when it comes to alcohol.
+Whether you are pregnant or not, the latest research seems to suggest that there is no real safe level when it comes to alcohol.
 So, if you are pregnant or even trying to get pregnant, the best way to prevent Fetal Alcohol Syndrome is to leave it out altogether.

 Even the alcohol consumed in the first week of pregnancy can be detrimental.
 This means you may be completely unaware that you are pregnant and still drinking.